PedzisayiP/Paint-Sales/README.md

 # Paint-Sales
-Consists of real sales at a real branch Xi of Company X.
+Consists of sales at branch Xi of Company X for a certain period in 2023.